Programing-remus/heart-disease-prediction/README.md

 ### Features
 + Predict heart disease risk with logistic regression
 + Assess whether each of the inputs is within a healthy range
-+ Provides a clearer view of possible risk factors
++ Provide a clearer view of possible risk factors

 ### Implementation
 For the first part of the project, I decided to implement a Logistics Regression Model from scratch using numpy.
 In order to get a better understanding of the algorithm, I derived the mathematical formulas manually before translating them to code, creating several reusable functions to train any logistic regression models in the future.